Security Deposit Calculator

 Practical Tips

-• Request an itemized move-in cost breakdown from your landlord before signing the lease—this prevents surprises and ensures you understand what each deposit covers and whether deposits are refundable or non-refundable
+• Request an itemized move-in cost breakdown from your landlord before signing the lease—this prevents surprises and ensures you understand what each deposit covers and whether deposits are refundable or non-refundable.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-• Check your state's tenant laws regarding security deposit limits and interest—some states cap security deposits at 1-1.5 months' rent, while others require landlords to pay interest on held deposits
+• Check your state's tenant laws regarding security deposit limits and interest—some states cap security deposits at 1-1.5 months' rent, while others require landlords to pay interest on held deposits.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Ask about pet deposit alternatives like pet rent (monthly fees) versus upfront deposits—sometimes paying $30-50 per month is more affordable than a large upfront pet deposit
+• Ask about pet deposit alternatives like pet rent (monthly fees) versus upfront deposits—sometimes paying $30-50 per month is more affordable than a large upfront pet deposit.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Negotiate deposits before signing—some landlords will reduce pet deposits or waive parking fees if you're a strong tenant with good credit and references
+• Negotiate deposits before signing—some landlords will reduce pet deposits or waive parking fees if you're a strong tenant with good credit and references.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Factor in timing of your move with your existing lease—if you need to pay both your last month's rent on your current apartment plus all move-in costs for the new one, you'll need 2-3 months' rent in liquid savings
+• Factor in timing of your move with your existing lease—if you need to pay both your last month's rent on your current apartment plus all move-in costs for the new one, you'll need 2-3 months' rent in liquid savings.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 Frequently Asked Questions